One-To-One Pattern Cutting

 One-To-One Pattern Cutting Class.

-(002).
-YES.
-WE ARE OPEN.
+(02-06).
+You dont need a pattern cutting degree to learn how to cut patterns.
 Our one to one pattern cutting classes are taught by highly experienced professional pattern cutting tutors, from our fully equipped studios in either Greenwich, or Walthamstow.

 These part time classes are designed for complete beginners and professionals alike.
 They can cover just about anything you want to learn.
 Ideal for anyone requiring flexibile learning.
+This is better than a degree course because we can teach anything you want to learn.

 Specialist Pattern Cutting Classes.